Catalytic Converter Theft and Ways to Protect Yourself

 The ease of theft

-You may wonder how a person can steal this car part.
+You may wonder how someone could steal this car part.
 Well, catalytic converters are stolen quickly and easily.
-Typically thieves wait until dark, so no one can see them.
-Then they crawl under the cars and cut the tubes a catalytic converter is attached to, then pull it off and voila.
+Typically, thieves wait until dark, so no one can see them.
+Then they crawl under the cars, cut the tube that a catalytic converter is attached to, pull it off, and voila.

 The inability to track the stolen part

 Moreover, most converters do not have a marking or a number to identify which car it belongs to.
-For this reason, even when police manage to recover it, it is almost impossible to identify the car to which it belongs.
+For this reason, even if police recover it, it is almost impossible to identify the car to which it belongs.
 This flaw also makes it easier for thieves to sell converters on the black market.

 What Cars are More Likely to be Targeted for Catalytic Converter Theft?

-How to identify If Your Catalytic Converter has been Removed?
+How to Know If Your Catalytic Converter Has Been Removed?

 Engrave your car’s VIN